Are you new here? Not sure what to expect? Relax – we’re all about being family together.

-If you want to connect with us (and we hope you do), then either fill in a physical connection card which is available near the exit doors of the main hall and give them to one of the pastors, David or Tim.
+If you want to connect with us (and we hope you do), then either fill in a physical connection card which is available near the exit doors of the main hall and give them to one of the welcome team, a staff member or a member of the Senior Leadership Team.
 With your consent we will add you to ChurchSuite, our church database system so you receive regular emails.
 We’ll then be in touch and start your journey with us.
 We usually try to connect you to one of our Life Groups, whether that is a home group in your area or a Bible study or other ministry or interest group.
 We also offer ‘new comers’ dessert nights and lunches as ways to get to know us better.
 Down the line we can then talk about membership and what that means if you really want to solidify your commitment to partner with us as a community.

 “Am I expected to give to the offering?”